molecule/molecule.github.io/_post/prelims from my perspective.md

 So that may give you a sense of how they lead you through questions if you aren't getting to the right answer, and how they'll help you if you're seemingly stuck.

+#### Recommendations

+To study, we read all the papers, drew maps that connected all of the ideas of all the papers together on a whiteboard, discussed the concepts in detail (especially motivations, experimental setups, findings, and limitations), and studied over 300 flashcards.
+The other grad students told us we were preparing more than anyone has prepared for prelims in the last 10 years, and thought we were way overthinking things.
+I'm very happy with the amount of time and energy I put into preparing: not only because I felt confident and ready for the test, but also because these topics are things I'm very interested in!
+I can't imagine a world where I wouldn't benefit from having so much detailed knowledge about foundational papers in my field.
+My recommendations:

+1. Read all the papers.
+I actually read each paper at least 3 times but that's because I read super fast and need time to absorb things.
+2. The flashcards were probably the most helpful study aid (this from someone who hates flashcards).
+I put every list that was in a paper into a flashcard, along with examples and descriptions of what each item was.
+I also made sure I could describe every experiment in great detail and I was super glad I did.
+I also made sure I could apply the concepts from every paper.
+So if they had asked me to design a search user interface, I would have known exactly how to do it.
+Anki (the flashcard program I used) has a great system to help you learn things, and the desktop version is free!
+(The app is $25 which is high but it was definitely worth it for me).
+3. Talk w/ other students, practicing questions, and drawing connections / comparisons.
+Not only was this invaluable it was also fun!
+Practicing talking in front of people who are looking at you with blank expressions on their face is surprisingly difficult, and I'm glad we practiced this as much as we did.